Introduction to Redberry: a computer algebra system designed for tensor manipulation: Conclusions

 \section{Conclusions}

 In this paper we presented Redberry --- an open source computer algebra system designed to manipulate with symbolic tensorial expressions.
-Redberry is a computer algebra system, which considers both tensors and indexless expressions in a common way.
-It provides basic tensor-specific routines such as tensor symmetries, multiple index types, dummy indices handling, \LaTeX-style I/O, mappings of tensor indices and a set of tensor-specific transformations etc. Rich functionality of Redberry was demonstrated on a complex physical problems: Feynman graphs and one-loop counterterms calculations.
-Compared to many other tensor-oriented CASs, Redberry provides a simple and convenient facade to modern high-level programming language (Groovy), which makes it possible to use all features of general-purpose programming language combined with domain-specific features required by computer algebra.
+Redberry is a computer algebra system which considers both tensors and indexless expressions in a common way.
+It provides basic tensor-specific features such as tensor symmetries, multiple index types, dummy indices handling, \LaTeX-style I/O, mappings of tensor indices and a comprehensive set of tensor-specific transformations etc. Rich functionality of Redberry was illustrated on a complex physical problems: Feynman graphs and one-loop counterterms calculations.
+Redberry provides a simple and convenient facade to modern high-level programming language (Groovy), which makes it possible to use all features of general-purpose programming language combined with domain-specific features provided by the CAS.

-At the moment, Redberry does not implement many features, which should be implemented in a general-purpose tensor-oriented CAS.
-However, the architecture of Redberry is built to be open for further extensive development.
-This is a first public release of Redberry CAS, and the development is ongoing.
-We currently working under the following issues: pattern matching, derivatives, expressions standard form improvement, performance of symmetries, mappings, and factorization.

-Redberry code is well covered by over 800 unit tests.
-However, there are several known bugs (that not affects correctness of calculations), which are listed in Redberry issue tracker.
-Redberry performance can be demonstrated by the following numbers\footnote{on Intel Core i5 \@ 2.27 GHz}: the whole calculation from Sec.~\ref{sec:ComptonExpampleQED} (Compton scattering in QED) takes about 0.5 seconds, calculation of counterterms of non-minimal squared vector field takes less then 3 minutes, non-minimal vector field --- about 22 seconds, minimal fourth order operator --- about 2 seconds.
-The calculation of trace of 8 gamma matrices takes less then 20 ms, while, for example, FeynCalc makes it in 300 ms (on the same hardware).
-The calculation of trace of 12 gamma matrices takes less then 3 seconds in Redberry.